This article explains how we use technologies like cookies and pixel tags.

 - better understand how people are using our services, and improve and promote them based on that information

 A pixel tag ("pixel") is a small piece of code that can be embedded on websites and emails.
 We use pixels and cookies to learn how you interact with our webpages and emails.
-This information helps us tailor and promote our services.
+This information helps us, and the advertising services providers we use, better promote our services.
 For example, if you visit one of our Dropbox Business pages, you may later see an ad for Dropbox Business when you visit a tech news site.

 OPT-OUT and DNT

 You can set your browser to not accept cookies, but this may limit your ability to use the Services.
 Our systems currently don’t respond to DNT:1 signals from browsers visiting our websites, but Dropbox adheres to the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising ("Principles").